Uganda–Tanzania War: Libyan intervention and Battle of Lukaya

 Tanzanian commanders decided to alter their plans to prevent the loss of Lukaya from turning into a debacle.
 The 208th Brigade under Brigadier Mwita Marwa, which was 60 km north-west of the town, was ordered to reverse course and as quickly as possible cut off the Ugandans and Libyans from Kampala.
 The 208th Brigade reached its flanking position at the Kampala road at dawn on 11 March and began the counter-attack.
 The regrouped 201st Brigade attacked from the front and the 208th from behind, thereby putting great pressure on the Ugandan-Libyan-Palestinian force.
 Precisely aimed Tanzanian artillery fire devastated their ranks.
 Most of the Libyans subsequently began to retreat.
 The Ugandan commander at the battle, Lieutenant Colonel Godwin Sule, was killed, possibly by being accidentally run over by one of his tanks.
 His death prompted the collapse of the Ugandan command structure, and the remaining Ugandan troops abandoned their positions and fled.
-After the battle, Ugandan forces counted over 400 dead soldiers in the area, including about 200 Libyans.
+After the battle, the Tanzanians counted over 400 dead enemy soldiers in the area, including about 200 Libyans.
 The Battle of Lukaya was the largest engagement of the Uganda–Tanzania War.

 Following the Battle of Lukaya, the Uganda Army began to completely collapse.
 Shortly thereafter, the TPDF launched Operation Dada Idi, and in the following days the 207th and 208th Brigades cleared the Kampala road and captured Mpigi.
 Ugandan and Libyan troops fled away from the front line towards the capital.
 Amin dismissed Gowon from his position as chief of staff, and facing the hostility of resentful troops Gowon fled to Zaire.
 He was replaced by Ali Fadhul.
 In early April the TPDF captured Sembabule, marking the end of the longest battle of the war.
 The supply of many Uganda Army units collapsed, resulting in a lack of ammunition, fuel, and provisions.
 Many Ugandan soldiers went rogue, pillaging, murdering and raping as they fled into Zaire and Sudan.
-According to researcher Alicia C. Decker, the behavior of the deserted troops was not just motivated by the collapse of discipline, but also strategic considerations: by spreading chaos and causing civilians to flee, they gained better cover for their own retreat.
+According to researcher Alicia C. Decker, the deserters' behaviour was not just motivated by the collapse of discipline, but also strategic considerations: by spreading chaos and causing civilians to flee, they gained better cover for their own retreat.
 Those soldiers who stayed at their posts often began to carry out revenge attacks on those suspected of rebel sympathies, terrorising, abusing and executing people without due process.
 Realising that the war was lost, other members of the Uganda Army plotted to overthrow Amin.
 Rumours circulated about members of the President's inner circle being involved in these coup plans.
 At this point, most Ugandan civilians were opposed to Amin's government and hoped for a quick end of the war.
 They began calling the Tanzanians bakombozi ("liberators").